Support with contamination issues: recommended environmental consultants

 - Determines receptors that may be affected (e.g., humans, water supplies, buildings, flora, and fauna).

-- The preliminary risk assessment categorises the level of risk posed by the site and concludes whether further investigation is necessary.
+- The preliminary risk assessment categorises the level of risk posed by the site and concludes whether further investigation is necessary depending on the proposed use for the site.

 4. Reporting and recommendations